yasserfarouk/scml/docs/modules/scmloneshot.rst

 SCML OneShot
 ============
-    This module describes the Supply Chain Management League Platform as run in 2021 in the one-shot track
+    This module describes the Supply Chain Management League Platform as run starting 2021 in the one-shot track

 .. automodapi:: scml.oneshot